-Her career encompasses extensive experience in East Africa’s safari industry; including specialized guiding, camp / lodge management, as well as senior positions in two highly successful safari operations.
-After, over two decades later she made the impassioned decision to leave the security of a stable job and launch into a new adventure.
-After a rocky start, but with camera and computer firmly in hand, Colleen visited many of the most secretive and remarkable sanctuaries in East Africa, providing photographic and presentational skills.
+Her career encompasses extensive experience in East Africa’s safari industry; including specialized guiding, camp and lodge management, as well as senior positions with two successful safari operations.
+She made a life changing decision to leave the security of a stable job and launch her own venture.
+After a rocky start (but with cameras in hand) Colleen visited many secretive and remarkable sanctuaries across East Africa, providing photographic and presentational skills.
 Two weeks planned in Tanzania became seventeen years as she settled into commercial photography and graphic design.

-A fellow journalist recommended Colleen to Honeyguide Organization who were looking for a photojournalist to cover their anti-poaching initiatives with BigLife Foundation.
-Colleen quickly formed a close rapport with the Rangers, and immense admiration and respect for the organizations which trained/supported them.
+A fellow journalist recommended Colleen to Honeyguide Organization who were looking for a photojournalist to cover their anti-poaching operations with Big Life Foundation.
+She quickly formed a close rapport with the rangers, and immense admiration and respect for the organizations which trained/supported them.

-Lisa has worked abroad primarily in Africa for the past 30 years, first as a Peace Corps Volunteer in Mauritania and then by coordinating relief and development projects with various, major NGOs.
+Lisa has worked abroad primarily in Africa for the past 30 years, first as a Peace Corps Volunteer in Mauritania and then by coordinating relief & development projects with various, major NGOs.
 Having worked in the health, education, youth, economic development, and agriculture sectors during her career, Lisa has an extensive knowledge of project management and training.
 Returning to the Peace Corps in 1999 Lisa oversaw the programming and training for Peace Corps programs located within Morocco and Jordan in the Middle East - till 2006.

 Recently, having spent nine years working in the hospitality sector in Tanzania, she has once again returned to Peace Corps as Director of Programming and Training for Peace Corps Benin, West Africa.
 Throughout her years working overseas, she has always had a keen passion for conservation and is honored to be a board member for Photography4Life.